ecs-org/ecs-appliance/README.md

 /salt/appliance/prepare-ecs.sh       | script startet after prepare_appliance

+### environment

+#### Buildtime

+* salt-call state.highstate (the install part) does not need an environment, but has a default one

+#### Runtime
+* prepare-appliance tries to get a environment yaml from all local and network sources
+  * writes the filtered result ("ecs,appliance") to /app/active-env.yml
+  * Storage Setup (`salt-call state.sls storage.sls`) expects /app/active-env.yml
+* prepare-ecs and the appliance.service both parse /app/active-env.yml
+* appliance service calls docker-compose up with active-env
+  * docker compose passes service_urls.env and the current $ECS_SETTINGS to the ecs container

 ### unsorted commands of interest
 + reInstall appliance `sudo salt-call state.highstate pillar='{"appliance": "enabled": true}}'`
 + update appliance `sudo update-appliance` (more or less like git pull with state.highstate)